 - 4 Kashmiri or Byadgi chilies, soaked in water for at least 30 minutes (Use 2 guajillo peppers if you can't find these)

 - 2 cloves garlic

 - 1 teaspoon vegetable oil

 - ½ tsp fennel seeds

 - ½ teaspoon turmeric

 - Salt to taste

-In a large wok or saucepan, heat the oil.
+- In a large wok or skillet heat the oil.
 Add the mustard seeds and when they sputter, add the fenugreek and fennel seeds and turmeric.
 Stir for half a minute, then add the potatoes.